 The auxiliary fan can continue to run for as long as 10 minutes after stopping the engine - even after the ignition is switched off.
-It may also start running suddenly $\Rightarrow \bigwedge$ after some while if when working in the engine compartment be aware that the radiator fan may start running suddenly, leading to the risk of injury.
+It may also start running suddenly $\Rightarrow \triangle$ after some while if when working in the engine compartment be aware that the radiator fan may start running suddenly, leading to the risk of injury.

-- · stored heat raises the coolant temperature, or - $\bullet \hspace{0.4cm}$ the hot engine compartment is additionally heated up by the sun.
+- stored heat raises the coolant temperature, or - the hot engine compartment is additionally heated up by the sun.